-SecureDossier is a program that is presented as a tool that allows its users to optimize their computers: to clean drives, speed up systems and protect them while browsing the web.
-It might be true, however, it is very likely that most people who have this program installed, installed it unintentionally.
-SecureDossier is categorized as a potentially unwanted application (PUA), its developers promote it using a "bundling" method (it often gets installed together with other software).
+SecureDossier is a program that supposedly allows users to optimize their computers by cleaning drives, improving system performance, and protecting them while browsing the web.
+Note that many people install this program on their systems unintentionally.
+SecureDossier is categorized as a potentially unwanted application (PUA), since developers promote it using the "bundling" method (it is often installed together with other software).

-It is known that one of the programs that is used to promote it is called FirePlayer, SecureDossier is included (bundled) into its installer.
-When opened, SecureDossier allows people to perform a scan and to see if there are any problems with the computer.
-It is very likely that it will find a great number of various issues (like it did in our example, in a screenshot above).
-The thing is that programs/applications that are promoted using "bundling" method should not be trusted.
-Typically, they display scan results that include a number of issues, however, those results are not real (fake).
-There are many cases where programs of this type are designed to display numerous problems only to encourage people to buy them (pay for activation) - very often these programs allow to perform a free scan, but in order to fix found issues it is requited to buy them.
-It is unknown whether SecureDossier is one of these apps, however, most PUAs are designed to operate this way (they cannot be trusted).
-Besides, "bundled" apps often come in packs: it means that users are often being tricked into installing more than one unwanted application at one.
-Typically, PUAs come together with other unwanted apps such as browser hijackers, adware-type apps and so on.
-Applications of this type usually are designed to display intrusive advertisements such as coupons, banners, surveys, pop-ups and other ads.
-Or/and they gather information related to user's browsing habits: entered search queries, IP addresses, geo-locations, URLs of visited websites (addresses) and other similar info.
-Their developers share it with third parties who might be cyber criminals, one way or another, these parties misuse collected data to generate revenue.
-We recommend to uninstall SecureDossier or any other installed PUAs and avoid installing apps of this type in the future.
+One of the programs used to promote SecureDossier is called FirePlayer - SecureDossier is included (bundled) with FirePlayer's installer.
+When opened, SecureDossier allows people to perform a scan and to check for problems with the computer.
+It is likely that 'issues' will be detected (see our example in the screenshot above).
+Note that programs or applications that are promoted using the "bundling" method should not be trusted.
+Typically, they display scan results that include a number of so-called issues, however, the results are fake.
+In many cases, these programs display numerous problems simply to encourage people to purchase the software (pay for activation).
+The free version allows them to perform a free scan, however, to fix detected issues, they are required to purchase the full software.
+It is not certain that SecureDossier is one of these rogue apps, however, most PUAs operate in this way, and thus cannot be trusted.
+Furthermore, "bundled" apps often come in packs: users are tricked into installing more than one PUA at once.
+Typically, PUAs are delivered together with other unwanted apps such as browser hijackers, adware-type apps, and so on.
+Applications of this type usually display intrusive advertisements such as coupons, banners, surveys, pop-ups, etc. They also gather information relating to users' browsing habits such as entered search queries, IP addresses, geo-locations, URLs of visited websites (addresses), and other similar details.
+Developers share the data with third parties (cyber criminals) who misuse private data to generate revenue.
+We recommend that you uninstall SecureDossier and other installed PUAs and avoid installing apps of this type in the future.

-SecureDossier is just one of the many apps that categorized as potentially unwanted, here are other examples: One Click Booster, Registry Scanner and Lowe Registry Cleaner.
-Most of these apps are presented as handy, useful and legitimate.
-However, people who develop legitimate apps do not attempt to trick people into using them.
-Additionally, when installed PUAs often do not deliver their users any of the promised features, tools and so on.
+SecureDossier is just one of many apps categorized as a PUA.
+Other examples are One Click Booster, Registry Scanner, and Lowe Registry Cleaner.
+Most of these apps are presented as useful and legitimate, however, these are attempts to trick people into using them.
+Additionally, when installed, PUAs deliver none of the features or tools promised.

 How did potentially unwanted applications install on my computer?

-Some unwanted apps can be downloaded from websites that their developers use to promote them.
-However, in most cases people install PUAs either through intrusive advertisements that they click or if software developers use a deceptive marketing method called "bundling".
-To be more precise, they put (hide) information about unwanted apps in settings like "Custom", "Advanced" and other pars of software download or/and installation setups.
-However, most of the times unwanted installations and downloads happen only because people do not check available download/installation setup's settings/options and leave them unchanged.
+Some unwanted apps can be downloaded from websites that developers use to promote them, however, in most cases, people install PUAs through intrusive advertisements that they click, or when software developers use a deceptive marketing method called "bundling".
+They hide information about unwanted apps in settings such as "Custom", "Advanced" and other pars of software download/installation set-ups.
+Note, however, that these unwanted installations and downloads mostly occur when people do not check available download/installation settings/options and leave them unchanged.

 How to avoid installation of potentially unwanted applications?

-To prevent unwanted installations or downloads of various potentially unwanted applications, we recommend to download/install software and browse the web carefully.
-Download it (especially if it is free) using official/trustworthy sources and direct links.
+To prevent unwanted installation/download of potentially unwanted applications, download/install software and browse the web carefully.
+Download software (especially if it is free) using official/trustworthy sources and direct links.
 Avoid using third party software downloaders, Peer-to-Peer networks such as torrents, eMule and other similar channels.
-Another important thing is not to skip any installation/download setup's steps: always check what are "Custom", "Advanced" and other similar settings/options first.
-If there are any offers to install or download unwanted software, they should be dismissed/opted-out.
-Additionally, we recommend not to trust various intrusive ads, they often open unreliable (potentially, malicious websites) like gambling, adult dating, pornography and so on.
-If you encounter intrusive ads or redirects to unreliable websites often, then check if there are no unwanted extensions, plug-ins or add-ons installed on your web browser.
-Remove unwanted/suspicious entries as soon as possible.
-It is recommended to apply this to programs installed on operating system as well.
+Do not skip installation/download steps.
+Check "Custom", "Advanced" and other similar settings/options first.
+Decline offers to install or download unwanted software.
+Do not trust intrusive ads, since they often open dubious (potentially, malicious websites) such as gambling, adult dating, pornography, and so on.
+If you encounter intrusive ads or redirects to dubious websites, check for unwanted extensions, plug-ins, and add-ons installed on your browser.
+Remove unwanted/suspicious entries immediately.
+You are also advised to apply this to programs installed on the operating system.
 If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.

-Website promoting app which is designed to distribute SecureDossier:
+Website promoting the app which is designed to distribute SecureDossier: